single-spa/single-spa/README.md

 ## Architectural Overview
 Single-spa takes inspiration from React component lifecycles by applying lifecycles to entire applications.
-It started out of a desire to use React + react-router instead of being forever stuck with our Angular 1 + ui-router application, but now single-spa supports almost any framework coexisting with any other.
+It started out of a desire to use React + react-router instead of being forever stuck with our AngularJS + ui-router application, but now single-spa supports almost any framework coexisting with any other.
 Since Javascript is notorious for the short-life of its many frameworks, we decided to make it easy to use whichever frameworks you want.